-Aaron GoodarziPhD in Protein Biochemistry Department of Biological Sciences, Faculty of Science University of Calgary, Alberta, Canada
+Aaron Goodarzi, PhDPhD in Protein Biochemistry, University of Calgary, Canada

-Postdoctorate in Radiation Biology Genome Damage and Stability Centre University of Sussex, United Kingdom
+Postdoctorate in Radiation Biology, University of Sussex, UK

 Areas of Research

-In our lab, we study how ionizing radiation (such as gamma rays, x-rays or alpha particles) impact human DNA and overall health.
+In our lab, we study how ionizing radiation (such as alpha particles from radon gas) impact DNA, health, and risk of cancer.
 The human genome is subject to an extraordinary burden of oxidative DNA damage throughout life, driving cancer formation and, for genetically susceptible individuals, numerous other debilitating diseases particularly of the brain and central nervous system.
-Our research aims at understanding and developing solutions to human pathologies caused by radiation induced DNA damage, with a particular focus on developing the molecular knowledge required to develop novel disease prevention, diagnosis and treatment strategies.
-Our primary disciplined are cell biology, molecular biology and biochemistry, with a major focus on advanced microscopy and live-cell imaging.
-Our research areas are applicable to cancer, chronic fatigue syndrome, as well as a variety of developmental disorders caused by a failed DNA damage response.
-We have THREE MAIN PROJECTS:
+Our research aims at understanding and developing solutions to human pathologies caused by radiation induced DNA damage, focusing on developing knowledge required to develop impactful interventions to reduce the burden of high lethality cancer in the population.
+Our team operates using a transdisciplinary approach to problem solving, often integrating cell and molecular biological methods with epidemiology, chemistry, atomic physics as well as behavioural, earth and building sciences, with a strong emphasis on science communication and community impact.

 Working with this supervisor

-We are currently looking for PhD students.
-The ideal candidate should have a BSc (honours) or, preferably, an MSc degree and be an author on at least one original research publication in the fields of Biology, Biochemistry or an equivalent field.
+We are currently looking for PhD and MSc students.
+The ideal candidate should have a BSc (honours) or an MSc degree and be an author on at least one original research publication in the fields of Biology, Biochemistry, Radiation Science, Atomic Physics or an equivalent field.
 Knowledge of the DNA damage response field is a major bonus.
 An equivalent GPA of 3.5 or higher is essential, as well as fluency in spoken and written English.
-As some of our research interests are interdisciplinary by nature, individuals with background experience (in addition to Biology) in population health, psychology and/or statistics will also be considered strongly.
+As some of our research interests are interdisciplinary by nature, individuals with background experience (in addition to Biology) in population health, epidemiology, medicine, and/or statistics will also be considered strongly.